Finishing Your Poetry Manuscript: Theme, Revision, & Marketing

 Joannie Stangeland: In Both Hands, Ravenna Press

-Larry Matsuda: A Cold Wind from Idaho, University of Washington Pacific Northwest Writer's Series
+Larry Matsuda: A Cold Wind from Idaho, University of Washington Northwest Writer's Series

-Carol White Kelly: Out of Deep, Unordered Water, published by Third Place Books in 2015
+Carol White Kelly: Out of Deep, Unordered Water, Third Place Books, 2015

-Christianne Balk: The Holding Hours--published Summer 2016 by University of Washington Pacific Northwest Writers series
+Christianne Balk: The Holding Hours - University of Washington Northwest Writers series, 2016

-Kurt Olsson: Burning Down Disneyland--Winner of the Barry Spacks Poetry Prize; forthcoming February 2017.
+Kurt Olsson: Burning Down Disneyland--Winner of the Barry Spacks Poetry Prize; 2017

 Manuscript clients whose books are circulating include:

-Please contact email@example.com.
-Include the kind of feedback you are looking for, and attach a word.doc containing ten pages of poetry from your current manuscript.
+Please contact email@example.com with a word.doc containing ten pages from your current manuscript.